Australian Unity Health Recognised Ancillary Provider Terms & Conditions

 Ancillary: Means any benefits in respect of dental, medical and other ancillary services, including where a General Treatment item number is referable.

-Member: The policy holder or their dependant registered with the fund.
+Member: The policy holder, their partner or their dependant that is registered with the fund.

 Private Practice: A professional practice (whether sole, partnership or group) that operates on an independent and self-supporting basis.
 This means that its accommodation, facilities and/or services are not provided or subsidised by another party, such as a Public Hospital or publicly funded facility.